-Requested changes must be submitted to SCDHHS within two (2) days of final service approval for insertion into the Enrollment Broker's materials for January of each year.
+Requested changes must be submitted to SCDHHS by September 15th for insertion into the Enrollment Broker's materials for January each year.
 All requested changes must be approved by SCDHHS prior to the annual inclusion.
 Extenuating circumstances, including service level changes to the Medicaid Program may necessitate SCDHHS updating the Enrollment Broker information outside of the annual update schedule.
 SCDHHS retains sole discretion of when it will update Enrollment Broker information outside of the annual update.